Cezar Bolliac

-Evading prosecution by the Ottomans and the Austrians, Bolliac spent the years 1850–1857 in Paris; here, he was won over by the cause of Moldo–Wallachian unionism, as a preliminary step to establishing a Greater Romanian, or "Dacian", state.
-He popularized this cause to an international audience during the Crimean War, returning to Wallachia just as the war had ended.
-He was involved in creating the United Principalities (in 1859), suggesting that Moldavia's Alexandru Ioan Cuza be selected as Domnitor.
-Bolliac also endorsed the more radical points on Cuza's agenda, including land reform, and, as head of the National Archives, collected documents allowing for the secularization of monastery estates.
-He opposed both Cuza's other political stances (to the point of being imprisoned for lèse-majesté) and the "monstrous coalition" that had been formed against the Domnitor.
-He spent most of the 1860s involved in political quarrels, often carried through his newspaper, Trompeta Carpaților.
-Discarding socialism for economic nationalism, Bolliac also embraced violent antisemitism; he initially also opposed the foreign-born ruler, Carol of Hohenzollern, but later found a role for the monarchy in his political vision, copying Bonapartism.
-Though he made important discoveries at Zimnicea and elsewhere, he came to be widely ridiculed for his drift into pseudoarchaeology, and also shamed, though never prosecuted, as an alleged child sexual abuser.
-He died after a losing battle with paralysis, leaving a tarnished legacy—though regarded as a hero by the communist regime, especially in the 1950s, it was through his supposed compatibility with Marxism.
+Evading prosecution by the Ottomans and the Austrians, Bolliac spent the years 1850–1857 in Paris; there, he was converted to the cause of Moldo–Wallachian unionism as a preliminary step toward establishing a Greater Romanian, or "Dacian", state.
+He popularized this cause to an international audience during the Crimean War, returning to Wallachia shortly after the war had ended.
+He was involved in the creation of the United Principalities in 1859, proposing that Moldavia's Alexandru Ioan Cuza be selected as Domnitor.
+Bolliac also endorsed the more radical points on Cuza's agenda, including land reform, and, as head of the National Archives, collected documents that facilitated the secularization of monastery estates.
+He opposed both Cuza's other political stances, to the point of being imprisoned for lèse-majesté, and the "monstrous coalition" that formed against the Domnitor.
+He spent most of the 1860s involved in political quarrels, often pursued through his newspaper, Trompeta Carpaților.
+Discarding socialism in favor of economic nationalism, Bolliac also embraced violent antisemitism.
+He initially opposed the foreign-born ruler Carol of Hohenzollern, but later incorporated the monarchy into his political vision, drawing inspiration from Bonapartism.
+Though he made important discoveries at Zimnicea and elsewhere, he came to be widely ridiculed for his drift into pseudoarchaeology, and also publicly disgraced, though never prosecuted, as an alleged child sexual abuser.
+He died after a long struggle with paralysis, leaving a tarnished legacy.
+Although later regarded as a hero by the communist regime, particularly in the 1950s, this reassessment rested largely on his perceived compatibility with Marxism.